PaulRoze/AWS-Certified-Cloud-Practitioner/Cloud Foundations and Compute/Compute_Technology_and_Services.md

 ### What is Serverless?
 - **Serverless** is a cloud computing model that allows you to build and run applications and services without thinking about servers.
 ### Lambda Overview
-- AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers. the you write in Lambda is called a **Lambda function**. can use alot of languages like: Node.js, Python, Ruby, Java, Go, .NET Core, and custom runtime.
+- AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers.
+What you write in Lambda is called a **Lambda function**.
+Can use a lot of languages like Node.js, Python, Ruby, Java, Go, .NET Core, and custom runtime.
 Lambda scales automatically, and you pay only for the compute time you consume.

 #### Lambda Use Cases
-- Real-time file processing - Lambda can process files as they are uploaded to S3.
+- Real-time file processing - Lambda can process files as uploaded to S3.
     - **Example**:
         ```mermaid
             graph LR;